setname490204634/Team-car-racing/documentation.md

 * Merged image simplifies Python side by combining left/right cameras.
 * RGB24 format ensures 8 bits per channel with no transparency.
 * Unity and Python ports must match for successful communication.
-* Use threading or async to receive observations while sending commands for real-time control.